toozej/git-peak-extended/README.md

         - Temporarily set the editor for this one-time usage of git-peak-extended: `EDITOR=<some_different_editor> ./git-peak-extended <arguments> GIT_REPO_URL`
         - Permanently set the editor by editing your shell's configuration file, adding or adjusting a line like this: `export EDITOR='<some_different_editor>'`
     - If you want to specify a non-default git branch to checkout, you can use `--branch <branch_name>` or add the optional `GIT_REPO_BRANCH` as a positional argument after `GIT_REPO_URL`
+    - If you want to append the git repo you're working on to your myrepos config, you can add `--mr` to your git-peak-extended command

 ### Assumptions